The major scale is your starting point to learning guitar theory.

 H = half step (or 1 fret interval)

-This time our root note is at fret 3 of the low E string, which is a G note, so this is a G major scale.
+The key of the scale is G, and our root note is at fret 3 of the low E string, which is a G note.

 As you can see, once we reach the root G note one octave higher at fret 5 of string D, we start the scale over again, with the same intervals.